njihiat/About-us-Data-Analyst/README.md

 🌱 Always Learning

 The data world is ever-evolving, and I am committed to continuous growth.
 I embrace challenges that push my boundaries and eagerly learn from others in the community.
 Together, we can revolutionize industries through data-driven insights and innovation.
+Currently enrolled in Google data analytics in Coursera and Data Analytics at ALX.

 🤝 Let's Connect